David Hockney and Photography David Hockney and Photography

 David Hockney, renowned for his paintings and prints, has long explored photography, a central element of his artistic practice since the 1960s.

 Hockney's later works, including digital collages and photographic drawings, reflect a blend of advanced technology and manual artistry, demonstrating his commitment to exploring the complexities of perception in art.
+Below, read more about his work in this medium.

 If you are interested in adding to your collection speak to an art consultant today - info@halcyongallery.com